Main Content

 Get Active Advice

-At the beginning of November, there was a focus towards National Stress Awareness Day.
 The Health Development Specialist from the SE Trust has shared a few stress relieving exercises to help relieve stress and get active as you go through your working day:

 • Get Active, Take a walk - A quick walk around the block creates an opportunity to get fresh air, stretch your legs and clear your thoughts, and then return to your work with renewed focus.